Tuesday, December 26, 2017

 4) Personal questions

 • Placing oneself in Stephen’s place, have you suffered, sometimes, because of your fidelity to the Gospel?

-• The simplicity of the crib and the harshness of martyrdom go hand in hand in the life of the Saints and in the life of so many persons who, today are persecuted up to the point of death because of their fidelity to the Gospel.
-Do you know closely persons like this?
+• The simplicity of the crib and the harshness of martyrdom go hand in hand in the life of the saints and in the life of so many people who are persecuted up to the point of death because of their fidelity to the Gospel.
+Do you know any people in this situation?